-Build on the information you have and use it to get to know them on a more personal level.
-Use your time with them to learn what type of personality they have, what’s their style and what their lifestyle is like.
-And don’t forget to share a bit about yourself too – relationships are a two way street and it’ll help you get to know them better.
+Build on the information you have and use it to get to know your clients on a more personal level.
+Use their appointment time to subtly learn what type of personality they have, their likes and dislikes and what their lifestyle is like.
+And don’t forget to share a bit about yourself too – relationships are a two-way street and it’ll help to get the conversation flowing.

 Remember the details